‘Perfectionist’ Kris Jenner ‘Not Easy’ To Work For Says Kardashian Family Nanny

-Pam Behan, former nanny to Kourtney, Kim, Khloe, and Rob Kardashian during the 1990’s has revealed to People some shocking details about what it was like to work for one of the most famous families in America before they were famous, including how it was “not easy” to nanny the children under matriarch Kris Jenner during her five year term working in the Kardashian household.
+Pam Behan, former nanny to Kourtney, Kim, Khloe, and Rob Kardashian during the 1990’s has revealed to People some shocking details about what it was like to work for one of the most famous families in America before they were famous, including how it was “not easy” to nanny the children under matriarch Kris Jenner during her five-year term working in the Kardashian household.

 Behan was, at least at one point, a closely trusted member of the Kardashian family who was tasked with maintaining the daily schedules of the then-young Kardashian siblings.